 In patients with a Zenker’s, there is a loss of muscle compliance in the area of the CP muscle due to scarring and degeneration, and this causes elevated pressures over the area of weakness as food travels down.
 Over time, this elevated pressure causes an outpouching at this area of weakness until a Zenker’s Diverticulum forms.

-The diagnosis of dysphagia involves a thorough case history, clinical examination of the muscles and nerves required for swallowing, digital nasendoscopy of the upper airway and pharynx, and an instrumental swallowing evaluation such as Fibreoptic Endoscopic Evaluation of Swallowing and/or a Video-fluoroscopy Swallowing Study (x-ray).
+The diagnosis of dysphagia involves a thorough case history, clinical examination of the muscles and nerves required for swallowing, digital nasendoscopy of the upper airway and pharynx, and an instrumental swallowing evaluation such as Flexible Endoscopic Evaluation of Swallowing (FEES) and/or a Videofluoroscopy Swallowing Study (VFSS).

-Additional tests may be required such as a standard barium swallow (SEE Fig. 1), video-stroboscopy, high resolution impedance manometry, pH testing and/or salivary pepsin testing.
+Additional tests may be required such as a standard barium swallow (SEE Fig. 1), High Resolution Pharyngeal and Oesophageal Manometry, , 24 hr pH/Impedance monitoring and/or oral salivary pepsin testing (Peptest).
 A validated questionnaire, called a patient-related outcome measure, is often completed initially, and repeated later on to measure your progress.
 E.g. Eat-10 or SWAL-QOL.

 Symptoms you might experience in the diagnosis of Zenker’s Diverticulum are generally due to a combination of food/residue accumulating in the pouch, and inelasticity of the CP muscle just above the pouch.
 They include:

 - a sensation of a lump in the throat

 - regurgitation of undigested food, (very common – 80% of patients)

 If you can’t swallow correctly then food and drink may be getting into your airway and lungs.
 This is called aspiration.
 If this happens it can lead to infections and pneumonia, which can be very serious.
 It is important that any changes to your swallowing are identified early, to avoid this happening.